servian/hashiqube/consul-service-mesh/README.md

 This demo will you Terraform to bring up the Multi Cloud.

 ## Instructions
+* You need an SSH key pair configured on your laptop, you can create one with this command <br />
+`ssh-keygen -t rsa -b 2048`

 You need an account with AWS and GCP, you can open a free account with each.
 * Configure your AWS credentials in ~/.aws/credentials `cat ~/.aws/credentials`